SNAPS-Alert-Broker/gpu_lomb_scargle/README.md

 https://doi.org/10.1016/j.ascom.2021.100472

 ## Install
-To install, clone and run ```make```.
+To install the default version (1 GPU, compute capability 60-75), clone and run ```make install```.

 If your machine has multiple GPUs or CPU cores, update the following lines to your machines values (If you do not intend ot use the CPU version, then you can ignore the NCPU line).
 ```
 NGPU=1
 NCPU=16
 ```
-If these values change, you'll have to edit them and reinstall.
+Then run `make`.

 ## Python Interface
 There are two ways of interfacing with the CUDA coda.